NowanIlfideme/masters_switching_models/README.md

-# masters_switching_models
+# Switching Models

-Code for master's work in regime-switching models
+This repository contains some WIP code for my master's thesis/dissertation.

+There is currently barely anything here...
+That should change soon. :)